smspillaz/sspilsbury-com-gatsby/content/blog/2021-12-07-vaccine-passport-incompatibility/index.md

 system for signing their certificates as is done in the the EU.

-Particularly on the documentation front, what is maddening about this is that the airline industry IATA already foresaw this issue and proposed a [single universal standard that everyone could use](https://www.iata.org/en/programs/passenger/travel-pass/).
+Particularly on the documentation front, what is maddening about this is that the airline industry body IATA already foresaw this issue and proposed a [single universal standard that everyone could use](https://www.iata.org/en/programs/passenger/travel-pass/).
 Which was then promptly ignored in favour of incompatible locally produced solutions.